abulka/pynsource/README.md

 ### To run from source code ###

 You need `python3`, at least Python 3.6.
-Running with later versions of Python gives you the ability to parse newer Python syntax e.g. importing code into Pynsource containing the walrus operator needs at least Pynsource running under Python 3.8 to work.
+Running with later versions of Python gives you the ability to parse newer Python syntax e.g. importing code into Pynsource containing the [walrus operator](https://realpython.com/lessons/assignment-expressions/) needs at least Pynsource running under Python 3.8 to work.

+> Note Pynsource relies on the package [typed-ast](https://pypi.org/project/typed-ast/) for the ability to parse *both* Python 2 and Python 3.
+This package takes a while to get updated when a new Python gets released, so you might want to play it safe and run via an earlier version of Python.
+Tested OK in Python 3.9.

 For Mac or Windows run the following commands:

     $ git clone https://github.com/abulka/pynsource.git
     $ cd pynsource